These parameters define the hosting service provided with the plan or subscription. The parameters can be found in:

 Hard quota imposed on disk space in addition to the soft quota (set with the option Notify upon reaching).
 Hard disk quota will not allow writing more files to the web space when the limit is reached: users will get an “Out of disk space” error at an attempt to write files.

 Note: (Linux hosting) Confirm that your operating system supports hard disk quota before you set any value other than Unlimited.
 In case you define a hard quota when it is not supported, you will get a synchronization conflict on all the plan’s subscriptions.

-Allows setting up SSL/TLS encryption on websites hosted within the subscription.
+SSL/TLS encryption on websites hosted within the subscription is enabled by default.

 Permanent SEO-safe 301 redirect from HTTP to HTTPS

 Note: This option is available only if SSL/TLS support is enabled.